Trump Makes ‘Blackface’ Joke, Says He’d Win Israel Prime Minister Vote At Private GOP Fundraiser, Per ‘Axios’

 In addition to his claim that Democrats “hate Jewish people,” Trump also boasted that he would win an election for prime minister in Israel because, if he were to run, he would receive 98 percent support in voter opinion polls.

-The actual Israeli prime minister, Benjamin Netanyahu, is facing a tough reelection battle in the country’s April 9 balloting, after Israel’s attorney general said in late February that, as a result of a two-year investigation, he intended to indict Netanyahu on bribery and corruption charges, as NBC News reported.
+The actual Israeli prime minister, Benjamin Netanyahu, is facing a tough reelection battle in the country’s April 9 balloting after Israel’s attorney general said in late February that as a result of a two-year investigation, he intended to indict Netanyahu on bribery and corruption charges, as NBC News reported.

 But Netanyahu has based his reelection bid heavily on his close relationship with Trump, according to The New York Times, using Trump’s image in campaign ads and posters, because Trump’s popularity is high in Israel, compared to other countries.